ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 - {:.fragment} Every group will get a personal supervisor, which you meet once every week.

-- {:.fragment} There are two intermediate labs, which you submit by showing them to
+- {:.fragment} There are three intermediate labs, which you submit by showing them to
   your supervisor.

 - {:.fragment} *Note*: the Shrdlite webpage is quite long, and not everything makes sense
   when you start the project.
 Make sure to visit the webpage regularly when you
   are developing your project --- there is a lot of important information there.

 ----